ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ## Creating PHP actions
 {: #creating-php-actions}

-The process of creating PHP Actions is similar to that of JavaScript Actions.
+The process of creating PHP actions is similar to that of JavaScript actions.
 The following sections guide you through creating and invoking a single PHP action, and adding parameters to that action.

 ### Creating and invoking a PHP action
 {: #openwhisk_actions_php_invoke}